What is Alaska Teacher Placement?

 as well as those who want to become educators.

-thrive.
-They make learning exciting and tap into the
+make learning exciting and tap into the knowledge, skills, and

 Mission: Give new teachers the support they need to

-support the profession of teaching in Alaska.
-The project
+the profession of teaching in Alaska.
+The project provides

-teachers, developing an effective teaching force that is
+developing an effective teaching force that is responsive to the

-and fostering the development of Indigenous educators.
-FEA
+fostering the development of Indigenous educators.
+FEA is a

-is a statewide collaborative effort to inspire and support
+statewide collaborative effort to inspire and support Alaska

-Alaska Native K-12 students to go into the education
+Native K-12 students to go into the education profession.

 The fostering of prospective Alaska Native teachers and